khulnasoft/integrations-core/pan_firewall/README.md

 ### Log collection

- 1. [Install the Datadog Agent][1] on a machine that is reachable by the firewall and can connect to the internet.
+ 1. [Install the Khulnasoft Agent][1] on a machine that is reachable by the firewall and can connect to the internet.
  2. In PanOS, Select Device >> Server Profiles >> Syslog , add a name for the server profile.
 Follow the Syslog log forwarding [configuration steps][2].
 Same steps listed below.
  3. Click Add and provide the following details of the server:
  	* Name of the server
- 	* IP address of the machine with datadog agent
+ 	* IP address of the machine with khulnasoft agent
  	* Transport as TCP
  	* Port as 10518 and format as BSD
  4. Copy and configure custom log format for the required log type.